 When trying to determine the father of your child or looking to find if you are the father, you may have thousands of questions you need answered.
 While we recommend speaking with a qualified Mission Viejo family lawyer before you take any legal steps, we have listed some of the most frequently asked questions below to give you a better idea of your options.

-Can you receive child support if you are unsure of your child's father?
+receive child support if you are unsure of your child's father?